Elevance Health Inc (ELV)'s Winning Formula: Financial Metrics a

 Profitability Rank Breakdown

 The Profitability Rank shows Elevance Health Inc's impressive standing among its peers in generating profit.
-Despite a decrease in Net Margin over the past five years, the company's profitability remains robust.
-The Piotroski F-Score confirms Elevance Health Inc's solid financial situation based on Joseph Piotroski's nine-point scale, which measures a company's profitability, funding and operating efficiency.
-Elevance Health Inc's strong Predictability Rank of 4.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.
+Despite a decrease in Net Margin over the past five years, the company's profitability remains strong.
+Elevance Health Inc's Predictability Rank of 4.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown